Acme, Washington

-Acme is a rural unincorporated community and a census-designated place in Whatcom County, Washington, United States.
-There is a general store, post office, gas station, diner, elementary school and two churches located there.
-Acme is also included in, and the source-name for, a larger census-designated place (CDP).
-The Census Bureau no longer tracks the population for the village itself, but for the entire CDP the population was 229 at the 2020 census, down from 246 at the 2010 census.
+Acme is an unincorporated community and a census-designated place in Whatcom County, Washington, United States.
+The population was 229 at the 2020 census, down from 246 at the 2010 census.

 Acme is located in the South Fork Valley between the northern Cascade Mountains and Lake Whatcom.

 History

 There are two accounts on how Acme was named.

 The first states that Acme was named by Samuel Parks around 1887 after the name of a hymnal in his possession.

 The second claims that in 1887, resident George Parls named the town after a local church's newly received Acme hymn book.

 Either way, the English word acme is from a Greek word meaning culmination or top or highest point.

 Geography

 At the 2020 United States census, the CDP had a total area of 9.8 mi2, all of it land.

 Demographics

+Acme first appeared as a census designated place in the 2000 U.S. census.